This tool is useful in challenging assumptions you make about what another person intended or meant in a conversation

 Sonja Lyubomirsky, University of California, suggests that 50% of your happiness is genetic, 10% depends on your circumstances (job, home, mate etc) and 40% is under your power to control.

 So guess what?
 You get to control the assumptions you make!
-Control the assumptions, you are likely to be controlling your happiness levels.
+Control the assumptions, you are likely to control your happiness levels.